dreamlayers/acidwarp/README.md

 | **q**    | (Q)uit: causes Acidwarp to exit |
 | **n**    | (N)ext pattern |

-Click on the window to toggle full screen mode
+Double click on the window to toggle full screen mode.

 The program takes some optional command line arguments.
 To see all of these, run: `acidwarp -h`.